-Long Rapids Brook (Hannah Stevens Photo)

-Longs Rapids Campsite brook.
+Longs Rapids Brook (Hannah Stevens Photo) Longs Rapids Campsite brook.
 (Josh Philbrook Photo)

-A long stretch of generally flat water runs for four miles to Longs Rapids Campsite on the west shore where a cold brook falls into the river near a single campsite.
-After passing through Long Rapids, the Castonia Farm can be seen three miles downriver.
-Just after passing the confluence of Chimenticook Stream, there is a gravel road leading to the shore to the Castonia Farm Campsite.
+A long stretch of generally flat water runs for four miles to Longs Rapids Campsite on the west shore where a cold brook falls into the river near two campsites.
+After passing through Longs Rapids, the Castonia Farm can be seen three miles downriver.
+Just after passing the confluence of Chimenticook Stream, there is a gravel road leading to the shore to Castonia Farm Campsites.
 This level, sheltered, grassy campsite can be worth the short carry to get there.